 1. Luring Your Dog Through The Dog Door

 What you are going to be doing here is to lure your dog through the dog door from the other side.
-First, you will want to have treats with a strong scent for your dog.
+First, you will want to have delicious treats with a strong scent for your dog.
 You can test for the treat’s scent strength by holding it with a closed hand.
 If your dog sniffs and then licks your closed hand, that likely means that he/she knows there is a treat inside.
-Hot dogs are a great treat that has a strong scent to it.
+The Canine Carry Outs Dog Treats should do the trick here.

 Now that you have the treats on hand, head outside through the regular door.
 Make sure that your dog clearly sees you going outside.
 Once you are outside, go to the dog door and fully open up the flap.
 Then call out to your dog by his/her name with an enthusiastic tone.
 If your dog comes outside through the dog door, go ahead and reward him/her with a piece of treat.